maltesie/gtdb-translate/README.md

 All three subcommands auto-detect the column to translate when `--column_name` is omitted, scoring each string column by how many of its sampled values are covered by the relevant dictionary.
+Only one column can be translated in one go, pass `--column_name` if you have multiple.

 They also auto-detect the input format of the chosen column and print what they inferred.
 A column counts as holding lineages when its taxa nest —